LAripping/laripping.github.io/_posts/2021-03-30-wind-vision-writeup.md

 <!-- > *Local authentication credentials should be generated, stored and checked locally.* -->

-{% include tip.html content="*Local authentication credentials should be generated, stored and checked locally*" %}
+{% include tip.html title="Tip:" content="*Local authentication credentials should be generated, stored and checked locally*" %}

 Back to the Wind Vision implementation though, at first thought sending it over HTTP might appear unimportant and of minimal risk as a design approach - considering that interception of authenticated traffic could only be performed by the legitimate user itself.